ednoram/gofer/README.md

 ## Database

-After completing the initialization step, `gofer.db` sqlite database will be created in the root directory of the project with a default user `user`.
+After completing the initialization step, sqlite database file will be created at `db/gofer.db`.
 User management is handled manually through the database.

 ## Authentication